Jack Spigot: 1822–1823: four and five-year-old seasons

 Returning as a four-year-old and refusing to be ridden by Bill Scott, Jack Spigot won the 450-guinea Newcastle Convivial Stakes ridden by Robert Johnson.
 In his only other start of 1822, he was third and last in the 3.25-mile Preston Cup, losing to Reveller and the 11-year-old Dr. Syntax.
 Jack Spigot only ran once more, on 14 April 1823 he was unplaced in the Craven Stakes won by the Duke of Rutland's colt Scarborough.
 Thomas Orde-Powlett retired from racing in September 1823 and put his horses up for sale at the Doncaster meeting.
 Jack Spigot was retained as a breeding stallion at Bolton Hall.

 Stud career

 Jack Spigot was retired to stud duty at Bolton Hall in 1824.
 He is not considered to be a good sire.
 Jack Spigot died in June 1843 and was buried in Yew Tree Court at Bolton Hall, his grave at one time surrounded by eight yew trees.
 Some of his bones were exhumed when a water pipe was laid across his grave years after his death.
 A cannon bone was recovered, set in silver and used to make a letter weight for Lord Bolton.

 Pedigree

+Jack Spigot is inbred 3S × 4D to the stallion Diomed, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Jack Spigot is inbred 4S × 5S x 6D x 5D x 5D to the stallion Herod, meaning that he appears fourth generation and fifth generation (via Florizel)^ on the sire side of his pedigree and sixth generation (via Diomed)^ once and fifth generation twice (via Giantess and Highflyer)^ on the dam side of his pedigree.

+^ Jack Spigot is inbred 4S × 5D to the stallion Eclipse, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Tiffany)^ on the dam side of his pedigree.